 In 2021, I also took on the role of Assistant Director and Business Manager for the two-time award-winning Unforgettable Big Band based in York, Pennsylvania since 2000.
 My work there involves directing musical programming, managing business operations, and expanding our presence at cultural events across the Mid-Atlantic region.
 This has been a rewarding way to blend my passion for music with my experience in business and leadership.

 I am the author of Dilemmas of Digital Natives: 10 Life Lessons I Learned Before 23.
 The book began as a personal journal, but evolved into a practical guide offering a unique perspective on the challenges and opportunities facing Generation Z. It covers a range of topics, from personal finance and leadership to relationships and risk-taking, aiming to bridge the generational gap and provide valuable insights for readers of all ages.
+I donated the first year’s profits to Mental Health America, raising several hundred dollars for the organization.